-Which of these would be the best resource for locating additional information about specific dog breeds?

-A an encyclopedia article: "Dogs Throughout Human History"

-a website: "Veterinary Association's Guide to Dog Types"

-a book: "The Pet Lover's Handbook for a Happy Dog"

-an article: "How to Train Your New Puppy"
+- Which of these would be the best resource for locating additional information about specific dog breeds? - A an encyclopedia article: "Dogs Throughout Human History" - B a website: "Veterinary Association's Guide to Dog Types" - C a book: "The Pet Lover's Handbook for a Happy Dog" - D an article: "How to Train Your New Puppy"

 Standard 6: Students will gather, comprehend, evaluate, and synthesize researched information to acquire and refine knowledge.
-Depth-of-Knowledge: 3 suits the purpose of the research.

-ADD: 5.6.R.3: Students will determine the relevance and reliability of the linformation gathered.
+5.6.R.3: Students will determine the relevance and reliability of the information gathered.